Percona-Lab/percona-openshift/README.md

 The best way to deploy the software suite is to use propose Helm charts.

 ## PMM-Server
-pmm-server and pmm-client containers require a root privileges (RunAs: 0), so make sure Kubernetes or OpenShit allows it if you plan to use PMM monitoring
+pmm-server and pmm-client containers require a root privileges (RunAsUser: 0), so make sure Kubernetes or OpenShit allows it if you plan to use PMM monitoring

 To start pmm-server, from helm/helm-pmm-server execute: